srpattison/AmsterdamBlockchainWeek/events/staking-gathering-hackathon/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Staking Gathering
+title: Staking Gathering Hackathon

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
-  Everything about ETH staking.
+  Build your staking related project with mentors and support.
+Get a chance at winning some nice prizes.

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Staking Gathering
+name: Staking Gathering Hackathon

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.